 Pros:

-2. Hourly post analysis suggests the best time to post.
+Hourly post analysis suggests the best times to post for maximum engagement.

 Cons: